purplebugs/fantasticelastic/docs/POST-bulk.md

 ---
 id: POST-bulk
-title: Adding several documents at once
+title: "POST: Add several documents at once"
-sidebar_label: POST in bulk
+sidebar_label: "POST: Add several documents at once"
 ---

 To add two more documents to the same index `eighties_movies` we can do this using the `POST` and `_bulk` command